Crappie Spawning Areas: 3 Stunning Best Spots

 - Boat traffic is heavy

-– You need to make accurate presentations without spooking fish
+- You need accurate presentations without spooking fish

 When fish are moving but not yet fully shallow, trolling can help you locate them faster.
 Work the edges of creek arms, the mouths of pockets, and the transition zones near protected islands.
 Keep the presentation close to bottom structure, but avoid dragging so low that you spend more time snagging than fishing.